The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking

-These decision regions are schematically illustrated in Figure \ref{fig:three_regions} that depicts the PRS density curves derived from the non-central $\chi^2$ distribution.
-Tail regions corresponding to $\alpha_1$ and $\alpha_2$ are highlighted.

-Practitioners should carefully select parameters $\alpha_1 $ and $ \alpha_2$, as excessively large values may cause the intermediate monitoring region $\mathcal{R}_2$ to shrink or disappear entirely if the decision boundaries overlap.
-Our findings suggest that values in the range $[0.01,0.2]$ generally yield stable results, though a trade-off may be necessary if {greater sensitivity} is required in one direction or the other.
-Furthermore, setting excessively large $ M $ can distort the framework by shifting the {critical values} too far apart, undermining the reliability of monitoring decisions.

-As noted by a reviewer, the decision framework can be interpreted in a hypothesis-testing framework, where $H_{01} : \bm{p} \in \mathcal{P}(\delta\, |\, \bm{p}_0)$ and $H_{02} : \bm{p} \in \mathcal{P}(M\delta\, |\, \bm{p}_0)$ assert that the population is $\delta$-resemblant or $M\delta$-resemblant, respectively.
-Since $M>1$, the set of $\delta$-resemblant distributions is strictly contained within the set of $M\delta$-resemblant distributions, making $H_{01}$ nested within $H_{02}$.
-This structure enables a tiered decision-making process: rejecting $H_{01}$ but not $H_{02}$ places the model in the partially discrepant monitoring region $\mathcal{R}_2$, signaling a deviation beyond $\delta$ that does not yet exceed $M\delta$.
-This allows for increased scrutiny without immediate model reconstruction.
-In contrast, rejecting both hypotheses indicates a more substantial shift, necessitating full model reconstruction.
-The approach of using two null hypotheses for the same parameter(s) is uncommon but not new; for example, \citet{schuirmann1987comparison} applies a related framework in bioequivalence testing.

-Within this framework, $\alpha_1$ serves as a Type I error rate under $H_{01}$, determining the likelihood of rejecting both $H_{01}$ and $H_{02}$ when the population is (only) $\delta$-resemblant.
-This corresponds to incorrectly concluding that the population is fully discrepant, leading to model reconstruction.
-As such, $\alpha_1$ defines the decision boundary for crossing from $\mathcal{R}_2$ to $\mathcal{R}_3$ and governs the corresponding upper critical value $\tau_2$ in Definition 2.
+{The labels ``acceptable'', ``partially'' and ``fully discrepant'' are illustrative and not industry agnostic.
+In banking, for example, a red-amber-green ($\mathbbm{RAG}$) classification is commonly used to describe degrees of discrepancy.
+Then, $\mathbbm{R}$ indicates membership to $\mathcal{R}_3$, $\mathbbm{A}$ to $\mathcal{R}_2$ and $\mathbbm{G}$ to $\mathcal{R}_1$.
+These descriptive labels should be tailored to the application context.
+Alternatives might include ``low, medium, high risk of deviance.''}